microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/wopi_requirements.rst

 * The **X-WOPI-ItemVersion** header must be included on :ref:`PutFile`, :ref:`Lock`, and :ref:`Unlock` responses
 * For the :ref:`Bootstrap` operation, the :http:header:`Content-Type` response header must be set to ``application/json``
-* :term:`IsEduUser` and :term:`LicenseCheckForEditIsEnabled` are required on CheckFileInfo and CheckContainerInfo.
-The values from CheckFileInfo must match that of the parent container.
+* :term:`IsEduUser` and :term:`LicenseCheckForEditIsEnabled` are required on :ref:`CheckFileInfo` and
+  :ref:`CheckContainerInfo`.
+The values from CheckFileInfo must match that of the file's parent container.